-- During the period the group relinquished EP 43 and EP 357.
-It conducted well integrity tests on the Rough Range 1B well in Petroleum Licence L 16 onshore Carnarvon Basin and other remediation at the Rough Range Oilfield. - Bounty is planning a full seismic and geological review at L 16.
+- During the period the group conducted well integrity monitoring on the Rough Range 1B well in Petroleum Licence L 16 onshore Carnarvon Basin and other remediation at the Rough Range Oilfield. - Bounty commenced a full seismic and geological review at L 16 aimed at further refinement of the structure and reservoir to prepare for:- - Further seismic surveys and/or - An exploration well.